dayjs/day.dart/README.md

 > Day.dart is inspired by Day.js.
 Write with nearly the same API.
 Build on the top of the powerful **DateTime** class.

-* 🕒 Nearly the same API as Day.js
+- 🕒 Nearly the same API as Day.js
-* 💪 Contains Immutable Methods
+- 💪 Contains Immutable Methods
-* 🔗 Chainable
+- 🔗 Chainable
-* 👀 Useful formatting method
+- 👀 Useful formatting method
-* ⚙️ Plugin system
+- ⚙️ Plugin system
+- 🌐 I18n support

 ---